 For reasons of confidentiality, the name of each client has been changed.

 Debbie had been experiencing difficulty sleeping for many years and had been taking sleeping tablets on a regular basis for more than 10 years.
 She had difficulty getting off to sleep, woke up multiple times in the night and had difficulty waking up in the morning.
 She was also experiencing night sweats.
-After so many years of insomnia it was not surprising to hear that Debbie had a very negative expectation of getting a good night’s sleep and had come to dread night time.
+After so many years of insomnia it was not surprising to hear that Debbie had a very negative expectation of getting a good night’s sleep and had come to dread bedtime.
 The prolonged sleeplessness was also impairing Debbie’s ability to function normally during the day and adversely affecting her confidence levels and enjoyment of life.

-Debbie had six sessions of hypnotherapy in total, spaced a week apart.
+Debbie had five sessions of hypnotherapy in total, spaced a week apart.
 Using solution focused techniques and hypnosis, we worked to change Debbie’s perception of sleep and re-train the mind in expectation of a restful and good night’s sleep.
 During her last session Debbie told me that she had had the best week of sleep ever.
 She was feeling much more relaxed and was now thinking in a positive way about sleep.
 She had been able to make significant beneficial changes, including considerably reducing her caffeine intake.
 Prior to having hypnotherapy Debbie was drinking numerous cups of coffee in the day and gorging on chocolate in the evenings.
 She was now having just one cup of coffee per day and had stopped eating chocolate altogether.
 She was no longer taking sleeping tablets and she was no longer getting night sweats.